Legacy

 What do you believe?

-There will be important conversations about business planning, budgets and facility design but at the end of the day school founders “believe things”.
-They must share what they believe and value and it must drive the school planning process.
+There will be important conversations about business planning, budgets and facility design, but at the end of the day, school founders “believe things”.
+They must share what they believe and value, which must drive the school planning process.
 A school is not a shopping mall!
-When a founder creates a school they are most likely driven by passion and a vision that if harnessed can truly make the school come alive.
+When a founder creates a school, they are most likely driven by passion and a vision that, if harnessed, can truly make the school come alive.
 Rarely is a school “just a business.”
-A school makes a long lasting difference and school founders, management, investors and developers who understand and embrace this develop outstanding schools.
+A school makes a long-lasting difference, and school founders, management, investors and developers who understand and embrace this develop outstanding schools.

 Signature Experiences